Baked feta and pistachio aubergine with garlic couscous

 - Put the couscous in a bowl, add the liquid, stir briefly, cover and leave to stand for 3-4 minutes before fluffing with a fork.

-- Chop the cucumber into small chunks, slice the cherry tomatoes in half and mix into the couscous.
-Set aside.
+- Chop the cucumber into small chunks, slice the cherry tomatoes in half, mix into the couscous and then set aside.